varun-venkatesh/varun-venkatesh.github.io/_posts/2020-11-17-bare-mtl-chapter5.md

 date: 2020-11-17
 ---

-Apart from drivign the uart and demonstarting to us that we've configured a usable clock and timer, the timer constructed can also be used to set up a simple scheduler.
+Apart from driving the uart and demonstarting to us that we've configured a usable clock and timer, the timer constructed can also be used to set up a simple ```scheduler```.

 ### The basics